 Our clinical trial matching service is always free for patients.
-As a for-profit company, our services are supported through partnerships with pharmaceutical companies.
+As a for-profit company, our services are supported through partnerships with hospitals and pharmaceutical companies.
 These companies sponsor trials and provide us with financial support as well as accurate, patient-friendly information on their clinical trials that oftentimes is not publicly available elsewhere.

 If you have any questions on how our service works, please feel free to call us today: (888) 828-2206.

 Our Patient Advisory Board is a volunteer group of myeloma patients.
 They provide feedback and guidance to help ensure that:

 Multiple Myeloma Patient